1: Disinfect the Dead

 By now most of the drones were turning to shattered windows.
 Processing the sight of winged death.
 Screaming.
 As N darted forward eagerly, the nearest drones scrambled backwards.

-“Aww,” he said, hands transforming into guns and burying several rapid fire rounds into the workers, three falling dead in seconds.
+“Aww,” he said, hands transforming into guns and burying several rapid fire rounds into the workers, three of them dead in seconds.
 “They never make much conversation, do they?”
-He was frowning.
+He frowned.

 (N tried transforming his hand back, but it takes moment — unusual lag, J noted.)

-To the right, terrified yells and cries of “please no”, “not my wife”, “don’t make me eat my own wiring” reached them intermittenly.
+To the right, terrified yells and cries of “please no”, “not my wife”, “please don’t feed me my own wiring” reached them intermittenly.
 Both turned their gaze to V carving her way through the congregation.
 More noise than usual.
-Most drones didn’t get time to make this much noise — as if V killed them at a much slower clip then normal.
+Most drones didn’t get time to make this much noise — as if V was killing them at a much slower clip then normal.

 “Enough chat.
 We have… a mission.”
 Then J felt her own processes lag for a moment, and narrowed her eyes.
 They were all oddly sluggish.